 - Scale: 3 Floors

 - Images: © Tomohiro Sakashita, © Akihisa Hirata architecture office

 I want to create an architecture that is ecological in the purest sense of the word.
 ‘Tangling’ is the term I prefer for it.

 Collective Housing in Tokyo Photographs

-By now Akihisa Hirata’s work has been widely published overseas, and his clients are no longer limited to Japan.
-The architectural concepts of ‘fermented’ and ‘tangling’ architecture have been developed overseas, as the architect revealed in his solo exhibition at the Architectural Foundation in London (2012) and during Milan Design Week.
+By now, Akihisa Hirata’s work has been widely published overseas, and his clients are no longer limited to Japan.
+The architectural concepts of ‘fermented’ and ‘tangling’ architecture have been developed overseas.
+The architect revealed in his solo exhibition at the Architectural Foundation in London (2012) and Milan Design Week.
 Akishisa Hirata is one of the five Japanese Architects chosen to exhibit in the exhibition for the MoMa Museum A Japanese Constellation.

-In the Tokyo collective house it was the concept of irregular roads that define the impetus for the design.
-The structure is composed of crumbling concrete walls that encircle the site while layers of radically different floor plans, resembling voronoi diagrams, formulate the different living areas within.
+In the Tokyo collective house, it was the concept of irregular roads that define the impetus for the design.
+The structure comprises crumbling concrete walls that encircle the site while layers of radically different floor plans, resembling Voronoi diagrams, formulate the different living areas within.

-The land level contains shared open public spaces where a central staircase can be used to reach the different units.
-Each apartment has its own exclusive floor plan, materials and angles.
-Every space combines a mixture of texture but they all have concrete walls.
+The land level contains shared open public spaces where a central staircase can reach different units.
+Each apartment has its own exclusive floor plan, materials, and angles.
+Every space combines a mixture of texture, but they all have concrete walls.
 In a way, each floor is understood as a little city, with its own unique areas and relations with the outside world.
-Each space is unique in size, condition and shape which defines the character of the apartment.
+Each space is unique in size, condition, and shape, which defines the apartment’s character.